Skip to content

 Rewards Distribution Target SRs, their voters SRs/SR partners, their voters

-Rewards Distribution Time SR: After producing each block
+Rewards Distribution SR: After producing each block

 Voters: Triggered when voters initiate any of these 4 transactions: